ksauln/LocalJobDashboard/README.md

 # Local Agentic Job Dashboard

-Local-first Streamlit app for managing resumes, sourcing jobs, and ranking matches with local LLMs.
-Everything runs on your machine using SQLite, Chroma, and [Ollama](https://ollama.com/).
+Local-first Streamlit app for managing resumes, sourcing jobs, and ranking matches with either local [Ollama](https://ollama.com/) models or remote OpenAI-compatible APIs.
+Everything runs on your machine using SQLite and Chroma by default.
 No LangChain required.

 ## What You Get
 - Streamlit UI: pages for resumes, job search, match/rank, and settings/logs
 - Lightweight agents to ingest resumes, scout jobs from multiple sources, and rank matches (with optional LLM explanations)
 - Storage: SQLite for metadata/logs and two persistent Chroma vector DBs (jobs, resumes)
-- Local LLMs: Ollama embeddings + chat/rerank models
+- LLMs: Ollama embeddings + chat/rerank models, or OpenAI-compatible APIs (supply your key)
 - CLI scripts for the same workflows (ingest, fetch jobs, match, scrape board slugs, quick eval)
 - Tests and lint via pytest + ruff